zalavariandris/lighttrace3/README.md

 ## fix bugs
 - [x] persistent viewbox
-- [ ] stop gl rendering when hidden
+- [x] stop gl rendering when hidden
+- [x] circle size handler is usable even when not selected...

-- [ ] handle errors in components. eg.: raytracing errors in SVGRaytracer component
+- [/] handle errors in components. eg.: raytracing errors in SVGRaytracer component
+- [ ] distrubute lightSamples among all lights (based on intensity)

+- [x] rasterize bias: fix ray energy uniform in all direction
-- [ ] fix convex lens rayrtacing in webgl reaytracer
+- [ ] fix convex lens rayrtacing in webgl raytracer
 - [ ] lens intersect outside of diemeter, when edge thickness is greater then zero
 - [ ] physically accurate wavelength to color wavelength->XYZ->linearRGB->sRGB

+- [ ] review data texture types. eg.: dont use alpha for light color. some texture a

 - [ ] review tonemapping. support multiple colorspaces
 - [ ] refactor glviewport to map entities to its internal data (eg initialrays array, transformArray, shapes Array materialsArray...)